oussama2040/ITXI/README.md

 ## Getting Started

 1. Clone the project repository.
-2. Navigate to the client directory within the project: `cd client`.
+2. Navigate to the ITXI directory within the project: `cd ITXI`.
 3. Install npm dependencies by running: `npm install`.
 4. Start the development server with: `npm start`.